holepunchto/bare-module/README.md

 #### `loader.resolutions`

 The graph's resolution cache, keyed by referrer URL, aggregated as modules are linked.

-#### `loader.addons`, `loader.assets`

-The addon and asset URLs discovered while linking, accumulated across link calls.
-These are the non-module files the graph depends on, such as what a bundler would need to include.

 #### `loader.protocol`, `loader.builtins`, `loader.imports`, `loader.defaultType`, `loader.conditions`